algernon/Kaleidocode/01-on-the-wings-of-mr-butterfly/02-mr-mouse-and-his-family.md

 dropped they marveled at the amount of electronic devices Mr. Mouse hoarded in there. "*Sweet collection, isn't it?*" - he asked proudly, and the Twins could not disagree.

+At the far end of the shed stood a big table with a computer and half a dozen screens on it, and countless keyboards and other input devices in front.
+Mr.
+Butterfly gave the circuit board to Mr. Mouse, who immediately took to his desk, and enthusiastically invited their guests over too: "*Come, come, you must see this!
+We've been working on something aaaamazing here!*" "*Not least you must, because you helped me fix it up!*" - Mr. Butterfly added.